shidhincr/codepainter/README.md

     $ codepaint -i infer.js -p idiomatic -j custom.json -s end_of_line=null -e /usr/local/bin/editorconfig "**/*.js"

 As you can see, you can use as many options as you want.
-CodePainter will cascade your styles and report how the cascade has been performed, like so:
+Code Painter will cascade your styles and report how the cascade has been performed, like so:

 ```